coredns/coredns.io/content/blog/corefile.md

 * **MIDDLEWARE** defines the middleware we want to load.
 This is optional as well, but as server with no middleware will just return SERVFAIL for all queries.

-So this is a minimum Corefile:
+This is the most minimal Corefile:

 ~~~ txt
 . { }